kjw0612/todo/README.md

 - Comparing Image Patches.
 This idea can be applied to both SR and Deblur and more.
   - Learning to Compare Image Patches via Convolutional Neural Networks, CVPR 2015 http://imagine.enpc.fr/~zagoruys/deepcompare.html
   - FlowNet http://arxiv.org/abs/1504.06852
-- DLSS 2015 Study All Day 2 (Hugo First One Done)
 - Studying various learning techniques - domain adaptation, one shot zero shot
   - Domain-Adversarial Training of Neural Networks